Must Have Mixed Media Supplies for the Art Journal

 Choose a watercolor brush that is specific to watercolor painting.
 They are designed to hold a lot of water and work well with the watercolor pigments.
 When starting out you will most likely be using a brush with synthetic bristles.
 The natural hair watercolor brushes hold water better but can be 4 or 5 times the price of the synthetic brushes.
 A variety of sizes when using watercolor is ideal.
 I have a variety of brush sizes from 000 up to much larger wash brushes.

-The majority of my brushes are daVinci Cosmotop Spin brushes but I also have brushes from Princeton, Simply Simmons, Winsor and Newton and Holbein.
+The majority of my brushes are daVinci Cosmotop Spin brushes but I also have brushes from Princeton and quill brushes from daVinci that I enjoy using.

 Acrylic Brushes